23 of the Best Types of Orchids to Grow as Houseplants

 Epidendrums are evergreen and continue growing throughout the year, but some do prefer a rest period with cooler, drier conditions in the winter.

-Crucifix orchids can be cultivated in pots filled with a coarse potting medium, but smaller specimens can also be mounted.
+Crucifix orchids can be cultivated in pots filled with a coarse potting medium and smaller specimens can also be mounted.

 Raising epidendrums is straightforward enough for even beginning orchid growers.